ne0-d/agrifriend-regionals/README.md

 Consumers can buy products directly from the farmers and suppliers on the website, promoting a direct and fair trade relationship between producers and consumers.
 This ensures that farmers receive a fair price for their products while consumers receive fresh, high-quality products.

-Overall, the Organic Harvest Hub is a unique platform that promotes sustainable and ethical practices in agriculture while connecting farmers, suppliers, and consumers.
-Its user-friendly interface and various features, such as a chatbot, payment gateway, equipment rental, and loan facilities, make it an ideal solution for farmers and consumers.

 ## How to set up the project?

 ### Env Variables